nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 ---

+- There is an enormous range of open source (free) software available for use from the[bioconda](https://bioconda.github.io/conda-package_index.html), [conda-forge](https://conda-forge.org/feedstocks/) and [main](https://anaconda.org/anaconda/repo) conda package repositories
+- These software are all very straightforward to integrate in your snakemake workflow
 - Run your commands directly on the command line before wrapping it up in a Snakemake rule
-- First do a dryrun with the `--dryrun` flag to check the Snakemake structure is set up correctly
+- First do a dryrun to check the Snakemake structure is set up correctly
 - Work iteratively (get each rule working before moving onto the next)
 - File paths are relative to the Snakefile
 - Run your workflow from where your Snakefile is
-- Visualise your workflow by creating a DAG (diagram of jobs), a rulegraph or filegraph
+- Visualise your workflow by creating a DAG (directed acyclic graph), a rulegraph or filegraph
-- Use the `--use-conda` flag when using conda to install software in your workflow
+- Use conda to install software in your workflow
 - Snakemake is lazy...
   - It will only do something if it hasn't already done it
   - It will pick up where it left off, rather than run the whole workflow again
   - It *won't* do any steps that aren't necessary to get to the target files defined in `rule: all`
 - `input:` `output:` `log:` and `threads:` directives need to be called in the `shell` directive
-- Use `&> {log}` (or something similar) in the shell command to capture your log files
+- Capture your log files
 - Organise your log files by naming them after the rule that was run and sample that was analysed
 - You don't need to specify all the target files in `rule all:`, the final file in a given chain of tasks will suffice
-- We can massively speed up our analyses by running your sampled in parallel
+- We can massively speed up our analyses by running our samples in parallel

 ---

 # Summary commands

-Create a diagram of jobs (DAG) with:
+Create a directed acyclic graph (DAG) with:

 ```bash
 snakemake --dag | dot -Tpng > dag.png